 ng extract-i18n --output-path src/locale

-file under the src/locale
+file in the src/locale

 Also, extract-i18n